NVSL/CSE141pp-Tool-Moneta/moneta/tutorial/writeup.md

  * **Reset Zoom:** Resets zoom to show everything
  * **Undo/Redo:** Undo/redo last move/zoom

 Spend at **most** minute or two to test and familiarize yourself with the zoom/navigation options.
-As an added challenge, try to locate/zoom into the vector region and find the `X` (it will be obvious when you find these areas), but don't spend too long on this.
+As an added challenge, try to locate/zoom into the vector region and find the `X` (it will be obvious when you find these areas), but don't get too caught up on this.

 You've probably noticed quite quickly that all the other memory accesses are cluttering the plot!